foca/vault/README.md

 -------

 By default Vault stores everything in an in-memory hash.
-Each model (class in
+Each model (class in which you included the `Vault` module) has its own, independent storage.

-    which you included the `Vault` module) has its own, independent storage.
+Subclasses of a model share their storage with their parent.

 To change the storage you can call `store_objects_in(store)` in the class definition.
 A store is any object that implements this API: